Is CBC the Next CBD?

 Like its sister cannabinoid, CBD, CBC is not psychoactive, meaning it won’t get you high.

-In a 1975 study, it showed that Cannabichromene was the second most prominent cannabinoid, after THC.
+A 1975 study showed that Cannabichromene was the second most prominent cannabinoid, after THC.

 According to the authors of the study, Tuner, Hadley, and Holley, Cannabichromene could make up to over 60% of a plant’s cannabinoid profile.